 It’s only a few sleeps until Easter now… If you’re looking for inspiration for Easter activities with kids, read on.
 We’ve put together some suggestions that can be adapted to suit kids of all ages – from toddlers to teens.

-8. Make cress heads.
+Who doesn’t love cress heads?
 You only need some empty egg shells, cotton wool balls and cress seeds, and some pens to draw faces on your cress heads!
-The cress will start to grow within a few days – younger children will love checking its progress each day.
+The cress will start to grow within a few days, and younger children will love checking its progress each day.

 Ideas for Easter days out in Cornwall